 The St. Louis Symphony premiered his Third Symphony in 1962, and his music is performed every spring at the renowned UNM John Donald Robb Composers’ Symposium.
 His folk opera, Little Jo, was conducted by Guillermo Figueroa at the National Hispanic Cultural Center in 2005, and the New Mexico Symphony Orchestra under Figueroa performed his Dances from Taxco in their 2007 season.

-In June 2008, KNME-TV, New Mexico's PBS station, premiered a documentary about Robb entitled, "The Musical Adventures of John Donald Robb in New Mexico."
+In June 2008, KNME-TV, New Mexico's PBS station, premiered an Emmy Award documentary about Robb entitled, "The Musical Adventures of John Donald Robb in New Mexico."
 The documentary can be viewed at an interactive website that features folk song recordings and photographs from the Robb archives from UNM Libraries' Center for Southwest Research.

 OPUS ONE Recordings has released seven Hispanic folk songs and six art songs arranged by Roger Jannotta and performed by the world-renowned National Polish Radio Symphony Orchestra conducted by David Oberg of Albuquerque with Leslie Umphrey of the UNM Music Department Faculty as soprano soloist.
 This is the fourth of the outstanding CDs of Robb’s major works on the OPUS ONE label by Oberg and the NPRSO.
 All are available through Amazon.com.

 When Robb was in his 70s, he became one of the first in the country to buy a Moog synthesizer and proceeded to compose a body of work for that revolutionary instrument.
 He is recognized as a pioneer in that field.
 All genres of his works are still performed today.